jetbrains-academy/SimpleAndroidApp/Building UI elements/Add a textbox/task.md

 that includes a text box and a button.
 This sets up the next lesson, where you learn how to make the app respond when the button is tapped.

-Android provides an XML vocabulary for ViewGroup and View classes, so most of your UI is defined in XML files.
+Most of your UI is defined in XML files.
-However, rather than teach you to write XML, this lesson shows you how to create a layout using Android Studio's Layout Editor.
+However, this lesson shows you how to create a layout using Android Studio's Layout Editor, rather than teaching you to write XML.
 The Layout Editor writes the XML for you as you drag and drop views to build your layout.

 Add a text box
 -------------